SimMarkt/IdenMat/README.md

-This project focuses on identifying alternative fuse materials based on textual patterns in `PART_DESCRIPTION` using natural language processing (NLP) techniques.
+This project focuses on identifying alternative electrode materials based on textual patterns in `PART_DESCRIPTION` using natural language processing (NLP) techniques.
 It leverages **TF-IDF vectorization** and **cosine similarity** to measure the relationship between materials and surrounding descriptive terms, with optional visualization and preprocessing strategies to improve data quality and interpretability.

+**Note:** The battery data set is synthetic, since the original data set is confidential.

 ---

 ## Project Structure

+The project is organized as follows:

 ```plaintext
 IdenMat/